-This has been the cause of many debates as Dave thinks $1,000 can be enough to ward off most financial disasters, where others don’t.
-In my opinion, I think doctors and other high-income professionals make enough to save more than this, somewhere in the $3,000 – $5,000 range initially.
+This has been the cause of many debates as Dave thinks $1,000 can be enough to ward off most financial disasters, whereas others don’t.
+I think doctors and other high-income professionals make enough to save more than this, somewhere in the $3,000 – $5,000 range initially.

 Step 2: Pay Off All Debt Except Your Mortgage

 Baby Step 2 is all about psychology.
 Remember when I mentioned earlier that Dave is a master of getting people motivated to pay off their debt?
 This step is one of the most important ones that show his power of motivation by using something he calls “The Debt Snowball“.